vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/State-Machines/Binary/Binary-State-Machine-typ.md

 The Binary SM is internally designed to use plookups of bytes for all the binary operations.

-That is, it uses plookups that contain all the possible input bytes and output byte combinations,
+That is, it uses plookups that contain all the possible input bytes and output byte combinations:

 $$
 \text{byte}_{in_0} \star \text{byte}_{in_1} = \text{byte}_{out},